 - Cardboard – an old box works great, and is a wonderful way to re-use something you might normally recycle

-- Paper – blotting paper, watercolor paper, or rice paper work best (any paper that will absorb the moisture from the flowers)
+- Paper – parchment paper, blotting paper, watercolor paper, rice paper or newspaper (any paper that will absorb the moisture from the flowers)

 - Sewing machine